eliudnyamai/taskey/README.md

 ## How To Run
-1.Make sure you have Xammp installed and MySQL adn Apache services are started'
+1. Make sure you have Xammp installed and MySQL adn Apache services are started'
 ##
 2.Go to the project directory open the terminal and run the following command:
     php artisan migrate (This will create the database and tables)